Dee-McG/Motorbike-Event-Finder/README.md

 meet expectations.
 The colour scheme for the Website and fonts were changed as per the clients request.

 Original design and wireframes had the text input used to search events as a dual box that could search by either location or date.
-This proved difficult to implement and was agreed upon with the client to add anadditional date picker search field.
+This proved difficult to implement and was agreed upon with the client to add an additional date picker search field.

+Additional verification was addd to the event deletion button to take user confirmation they want to delete the event.
+This was added so the user doesn't accidentally delete an event and was implemented using a modal with the option to cancel or delete.

 500 Error page was not included in the original design but was implemented with the same page layout as the 404 page to account for any internal server errors.